 12 Ways to Work Out When the Only Prop You’ve Got is a Chair: Don’t let working at home stop you from getting in some exercise.
 (Link)

-Cherry Blossoms: And to share a little bit of Emily and Melissa’s home, take a virtual visit to the Cherry Blossoms on the National Mall.
+Cheetah Cam: And to share a little bit of Emily and Melissa’s home, take a virtual visit to the Smithsonian’s National Zoo and Conservation Biology Institute to see cheetah mom, Echo, and her four new cubs.
 (Link)